-Dynamics 365 services, and Office 365 services such as Exchange Online, SharePoint Online, and Skype for Business, and Azure public services, such as storage and SQL DB are accessible through Microsoft peering.
+Office 365 services such as Exchange Online, SharePoint Online, and Skype for Business, and Azure public services, such as storage and SQL DB are accessible through Microsoft peering.
 Azure public services are selectable on a per region basis and cannot be defined per public service.

 When Microsoft peering is configured on an ExpressRoute circuit and a route filter is attached, all prefixes that are selected for these services are advertised through the BGP sessions that are established.
 A BGP community value is attached to every prefix to identify the service that is offered through the prefix.
 For a list of the BGP community values and the services they map to, see BGP communities.

 If you require connectivity to all services, a large number of prefixes are advertised through BGP.
 This significantly increases the size of the route tables maintained by routers within your network.
 If you plan to consume only a subset of services offered through Microsoft peering, you can reduce the size of your route tables in two ways.
 You can:

 Filter out unwanted prefixes by applying route filters on BGP communities.
 This is a standard networking practice and is used commonly within many networks.

 Define route filters and apply them to your ExpressRoute circuit.
 A route filter is a new resource that lets you select the list of services you plan to consume through Microsoft peering.
 ExpressRoute routers only send the list of prefixes that belong to the services identified in the route filter.

 About route filters